Answering the Age Old Question: Frozen or Fresh?

 Why Do We Sell Only Frozen at Alaskans Own?

-ALFA, along with AO, has a goal to increase the availabilty of local seafood, regional food security, and diversify market opportunities for rural producers.
+ALFA, along with AO, has a goal to increase the availability of local seafood, regional food security, and diversify market opportunities for rural producers.
 Flash freezing is the key to providing access to the market for these rural communities.

 1. To reduce waste

 According to EcoTrust, an organization based in Portland, "Twenty-three percent of seafood at supermarkets never makes it to the dinner plate and goes to waste."
 Grocery stores must throw away "fresh" fish after a certain number of days if it has not been sold (rightly so, because fresh fish loses quality quickly!).
 "Fresh" fish may have been out of the water for 10-14 days or more, which greatly impacts quality.
 However, frozen product can be stored for many months without any reduction in quality or freshness.
-Frozen product is also far less vulnerable to spoiling at the whim of shipping delays-where fresh product that is delayed by weather or other shipping problems often is thrown away or wasted.
+Frozen product is also far less vulnerable to spoiling at the whim of shipping delays- where fresh product that is delayed by weather or other shipping problems often is thrown away or wasted.

 2. To ensure quality and freshness